What’s a reasonable blog post price? What goes into the creation of great content? Is it worth it?

 6 out of 10 shoppers look to blog posts when beginning their purchasing journey.
 Over half of B2B customers check out a minimum of 8 pieces of content during the buying cycle: if a brand’s content fails to offer taut, clearly reasoned information, they will drop it from their consideration pool.

 The competition is enormous – over 600 million blogs – so customers can afford to be picky.
 They’re looking for high-quality content that focuses on delivering valuable insights, rather than sales-hungry soundbites.

 To ensure you’re covering topics that are interesting and relevant, you need an acute understanding of your audience, plus visually appealing design – at a minimum.
 73% say they skim blog posts, while content with images wins 94% more views.
 Attention spans are flighty.

 A need for speed or time well spent?

-According to research, almost 40% of writers who spend over 6 hours crafting a blog post report better results than those who spend between 1-2 hours on a piece of content.
+According to research, almost 40% of writers who spend over 6 hours crafting a blog post report better results those who spend between 1-2 hours on a piece of content.

 When considering what a reasonable blog post price might be, you need to consider your goals – is quality or quantity your primary concern?
 Or both?